 With the climatic conditions in the town being primarily moderate, tourists can visit throughout the year.
 Krishnanagar is an important centre for culture and literature.
 The local population of the city continues to engage in a vibrant culture of literary exchange.

 But what upholds the cultural sanctity of the town is a suburban locality called Ghurni.
 Here, one can find a colony of artists creating wonders in clay.
 Besides the popular deity images, it features clay models of human figures, fruits and animals that are meticulously worked out in an array of open studios.

 Breeding a rare tradition in clay modelling, Krishnanagar has given one of the major art forms to Bengal.
 The talent of the local artists is abundant and a special attraction for visitors.

 Krishnanagar is the place to be for sweet lovers.
 The traditional sweet makers, called Halwaikars or Moyras here, offer a host of sweet delicacies besides the famous Sarbhaja and Sarpuriya sweets of Bengal.

 Tourist Places In And Around Krishnanagar

-The Rajbari also known as the Krishnanagar Palace is by far the most widely visited architectural marvel in the city and is mostly visited for the celebration of different festivals.
-These include the popular Jhulan Mela and the festival of colours Holi or Baro Dol.
-The historical monument surrounded by a water-body known as Dighi has a beautiful Goddess Durga temple erected in its central courtyard.
+The Rajbari, also known as the Krishnanagar Palace, is by far the most widely visited architectural marvel in the city and is mostly visited for the celebration of different festivals.
+These include the popular Jhulan Mela and the festival of colours, Holi or Baro Dol.
+The historical monument surrounded by a water-body known as Dighi has a beautiful temple of Goddess Durga erected in its central courtyard.

 The best time to visit Krishnagar is in the winters.

-Krishnanagar is well connected with road and rail.
+Krishnanagar is well connected by road and rail.